Virginia Giuffre: Edwards and Cassell v. Dershowitz (2015) and countersuit

-Launch of civil lawsuit: Virginia Giuffre v.
-Alan Dershowitz (2019)
+Giuffre v.
+Dershowitz (2019), countersuit, and Boies v.
+Dershowitz

-In April 2019, Giuffre filed a federal civil defamation lawsuit against Alan Dershowitz in New York, with David Boies as her lawyer.
+Following denials by Dershowitz, Giuffre said, "I'm not going to be bullied back into silence."
+David Boies, and Sigrid McCawley agreed to represent several of Epstein's accusers, including Giuffre, pro bono.
+In April 2019, Giuffre filed a federal civil defamation lawsuit against Alan Dershowitz in New York.
 That same month, Maria Farmer filed an affidavit in support of Giuffre's defamation suit against Dershowitz which stated that while Farmer worked signing in guests at Epstein's front desk in 1995–1996, she had regularly encountered Dershowitz at the New York mansion at times when underage girls were present.
 In June, Dershowitz filed a motion to dismiss Giuffre's suit (which was later denied) and a motion to disqualify Boies' firm from representing her (which was later approved).
 Giuffre stated in September 2019 that she continued to stand by her claims of misconduct by Dershowitz.
 Dershowitz accused Boies of pressuring Giuffre to provide false testimony, in response to which Boies sued Dershowitz in November 2019 for defamation.

 In October 2019, Charles Cooper took over representation of Giuffre in the defamation suit against Dershowitz after a judge ruled that Boies could not continue as Giuffre's lawyer because Dershowitz's claim that she conspired with her attorneys to make false claims had turned Boies into a potential witness.
-Boies filed a separate defamation lawsuit against Dershowitz for implying that he had pressured Giuffre into making false claims.

-A 2020 court filing by Dershowitz in the case brought to light that Giuffre claimed that she had been sexually assaulted by Ehud Barak after being trafficked to him by Epstein.
-Both Dershowitz and Barak denied the validity of Giuffre's claims.

-All claims were dismissed on November 8, 2022, after attorneys for Giuffre, Boies, and Dershowitz filed joint stipulations, and no fees were awarded to either side.
-Giuffre stated she may have been mistaken in identifying Dershowitz.
+On 8 November 2022, in a jointly released statement both sides agreed to drop their claims and waive the right to any appeal, with no fees awarded.
+Giuffre stated she "may have made a mistake" in identifying Dershowitz.
+Dershowitz stated his allegations that Boies was involved in an extortion plot were also "mistaken".
+Dershowitz further acknowledged that Giuffre "has suffered much at the hands of Jeffrey Epstein, and I commend her work combating the evil of sex trafficking."

 Additional civil cases

 Virginia Roberts affidavit (2014)

-Giuffre filed court papers in Florida in January 2015, stating that Epstein trafficked her to Prince Andrew and Alan Dershowitz.
-In a sworn affidavit, she claims Maxwell worked as Epstein's madam.
+Giuffre filed court papers in Florida in January 2015, stating that Epstein trafficked her to Andrew Mountbatten-Windsor and Alan Dershowitz.
+In a sworn affidavit, she claimed Maxwell worked as Epstein's madam.
 In April 2015, a federal judge ruled that Giuffre could not join the federal Crime Victims' Rights Act lawsuit, and her affidavit was stricken from the case.

 Virginia Giuffre v.
 Ghislaine Maxwell (2015)

 As a result of Giuffre's allegations and Maxwell's comments about them, Giuffre sued Maxwell for defamation in federal court in New York in September 2015.
 After much legal confrontation, the case was settled under seal in June 2017 with Maxwell reportedly paying Giuffre "millions".
-On January 8, 2024, the court unsealed documents related to this lawsuit, totaling 4,553 pages and revealing the names of over 150 people connected to Epstein.
+On 8 January 2024, the court unsealed documents related to this lawsuit, totaling 4,553 pages and revealing the names of over 150 people connected to Epstein.